-6.6.16 To address Natural England's latest advice, FBC has calculated a nitrogen budget for the Fareham Local Plan using the Natural England methodology published in June 2020.
+6.6.16 To address Natural England's latest advice, FBC has calculated a nitrogen budget for the Fareham Local Plan using the Natural England methodology published in March 2022.
 The nitrogen budget measures Total Nitrogen (TN) which includes both organic and inorganic forms of nitrogen, as this is what is available for plant growth.
-The results indicate that the total nitrogen budget for the Fareham Local Plan is 2.536.991.966.54 2,182.62 kg/TN/year.
+The results indicate that the total nitrogen budget for the Fareham Local Plan is 3,438.54 kg/TN/year.
 A positive figure indicates a surplus of nitrogen resulting from the development proposed in the plan and therefore mitigation will be required to achieve nutrient neutrality and avoid any impact to internationally designated sites in the Solent.
 Appendix III includes a breakdown of this budget by each housing allocation.
-Those allocations which make the most significant contributions to the overall nitrogen surplus include HA1 Land North and South of Greenaway Lane and HA3 Southampton Road given the large volume of development set to come forward on these sites (824 and 348 dwellings respectively), as well as the Fareham Town Centre Broad Location for
+Those site allocations already in receipt of full planning permission are excluded from the nutrient budget.
+Those allocations which make the most significant contributions to the overall nitrogen surplus include HA1 Land North and South of Greenaway Lane (824 dwellings), and the Fareham Town Centre Broad Location for Housing Growth.

-34 Joined Cases C-293/17 and C-294/17, CJEU (2018): Coöperatie Mobilisation for the Environment UA and Others v College van gedeputeerde staten van Limburg and Others.
+&lt;sup>36 Joined Cases C-293/17 and C-294/17, CJEU (2018): Coöperatie Mobilisation for the Environment UA and Others v College van gedeputeerde staten van Limburg and Others.

-Housing Growth.
-Windfall development also makes a significant contribution to the overall nitrogen surplus, almost 4350%.
+Windfall development also makes a significant contribution to the overall nitrogen surplus, approximately 35%.
 Key assumptions made by the Council in the calculation of the nitrogen budget for windfall sites are also set out in Appendix III.